oshablue/dacqman/README.md

 ### What is Dacqman for and What is its Status?

-Data acquisition and manager, an experimental and demo tool, especially for use with the OshaBlue HDL-0108-RSCPT 8-channel ultrasound (UT) hardware R&D (for NDT) platform.
+Data acquisition and manager, an experimental and demo tool, especially for use with the OshaBlue HDL-0108-RSCPT 8-channel or HDL-0104-RS104 4-Channel ultrasound (UT) hardware R&D (for NDT) platform.

 Please note, this is a DevKit sort of rapid sketch.
 Nothing clean about it.
 The intent is just to show how to use some commands with the hardware, and as a hardware Q/A tool.
 It is not a finished piece of software.
 Much of the commentary